Doctors Note Logo

 How Astaxanthin Impacts HDL Cholesterol According to a Doctor

-Astaxanthin supports HDL cholesterol by protecting particles from oxidative damage, boosting their cholesterol‐removal function, and producing modest HDL increases in clinical trials.
-Its antioxidant and anti‐inflammatory properties, along with potential support for HDL‐maturing enzymes, make it a promising supplement alongside diet and lifestyle measures.
+Astaxanthin supports HDL ("good") cholesterol in three key ways: it protects HDL particles from oxidative damage, enhances their cholesterol-removal function, and produces modest HDL increases in clinical trials.
+As a potent antioxidant and anti-inflammatory carotenoid that may also support HDL-maturing enzymes, astaxanthin is a promising supplement to pair with a heart-healthy diet and lifestyle.

 answer background